Vintage Barbie is a highly desirable collectible doll

 Check the size of the doll.

-Check packaging, clothing, and accessories for clues as to when or where it was made.
+Check packaging, clothing, and accessories for clues about when or where it was made.

-Look at hair color and style, face paint, eyes, and body – these can help you narrow down your search further.
+Look at hair color and style, face paint, eyes, and body – these can help you further narrow your search.

 What old Barbie dolls are worth money?

-The older the Barbie doll, the more valuable it is likely to be.
-Most vintage Barbie dolls that are still in good condition can be worth hundreds or even thousands of dollars!
+The older the Barbie doll, the more valuable it will likely be.
+Most vintage Barbie dolls still in good condition can be worth hundreds or even thousands of dollars!

-Barbie dolls from the 1960s are often considered to be highly collectible because they’re so old and hard to come by now.
+Barbie dolls from the 1960s are often considered highly collectible because they’re so old and hard to come by now.
 This means that they’re also worth a lot of money!
-The most valuable 1960s Barbies are those with hairstyles that were only available during this decade.
+The most valuable 1960s Barbies are those with hairstyles only available during this decade.
 For example: